adambard/learnxinyminutes-docs/c++.html.markdown

 // Output: 0

 // NOTE: for duplicate elements we can use multiset
 // NOTE: For hash sets, use unordered_set.
-They are more effecient but
+They are more efficient but
 // do not preserve order. unordered_set is available since C++11

 // Map